kaerhae/go-mongo-reporter/tests/robot/README.md

 This folder contains Robot Framework tests for "/", user handlers and report handlers.

-To run these tests, robotframework must be installed with `robotframework-seleniumlibrary`, `robotframework-requests`, and `robotframework-jsonlibrary`
+To run these tests, `robotframework` must be installed with `robotframework-seleniumlibrary`, `robotframework-requests`, and `robotframework-jsonlibrary`.